ravindra135/Node_Sumita_Golu/README.md

 - Command to commit changes: `git commit -m "commit message"`
 <!-- - Command to push changes to the remote repo: `git push origin master` -->
 - Create a new Github repository and link it to the local repo using `git remote add origin <repository-url>`
+- To check the config of the repo: `git config --list`

 - To push changes to the remote repo: `git push origin master`

 - How to create a new branch?
 To Create a new branch, use the command `git branch <branch-name>`
 - How to switch to a branch?
 To switch to a branch, use the command `git checkout <branch-name>`
 - How to merge a branch?
 To merge a branch, use the command `git merge <branch-name>`

+- To check the status of the repo: `git status`
+- To check the log of the repo: `git log`

 - What is the difference between git pull and git fetch?
 ```